Textile Sensor Patch, Made with Conductive Yarns, Could Detect Pressure Points for Amputees

 In IEEE Sensors Journal, researchers from North Carolina State University reported on the lightweight, soft textile-based sensor prototype patch.
 The device incorporates a lattice of conductive yarns and is connected to a tiny computer.
 They tested the system on a prosthetic limb and in walking experiments with two human volunteers, finding the system could reliably track pressure changes in real time.

-“What people commonly use to measure pressure within prosthetics are rigid sensors,” said the study’s first author Jordan Tabor, a graduate student in the NC State College of Textiles.
+“What people commonly use to measure pressure within prosthetics are rigid sensors,” said the study’s first author Jordan Tabor, a graduate student in the NC State Wilson College of Textiles.
 “They’re hard, they’re bulky; they can be heavy.
 These are not things that amputees can use on a daily basis because rigid sensors negatively affect the fit of amputees’ prosthetics.
 Rigid sensors can also cause discomfort.
 We designed sensors that can be integrated into textiles in a way that doesn’t cause any additional discomfort for the user, and could be worn on a more regular basis.”

 In one experiment, the researchers tested whether the patch could detect changes in pressure when they placed it on an artificial limb, turned at different angles.
 Then they used it to test pressure changes when an able-bodied person wore the sensor patch while walking with a bent-knee adaptor and while shifting their weight between legs.